 Our news bulletins are released for Spring, Summer and Autumn each year.
-Some items from the Spring 2018 bulletin are given below.
+Some items from the Summer 2018 bulletin are given below.

 2018 Spring Show

-This will take place in the Atrium at Nailsea School on Saturday 7 April.
+This took place in the Atrium at Nailsea School on Saturday 7 April.

 2018 Summer Show